-For the first experiment, we estimate the local exploration entropy of joint space exploration and Jacobian methods of power -1, 0, and 1 with varying standard deviations.
-For the entropy estimation, we fit a Gaussian distribution to the end-effector positions resulting from 100 random actions and calculate the corresponding entropy.
-This procedure is repeated for 100 random joint configurations.
-Figure 4.5 reports the relationship between the root mean squared action norm $\sqrt{\mathbb{E}[\|\boldsymbol{u}\|^2]}$ and the local entropy.
+For the first experiment, we estimated the local exploration entropy of joint space exploration and Jacobian methods of power -1, 0, and 1 with varying standard deviations.
+For the entropy estimation, we constructed a Gaussian distribution from the end-effector positions resulting from 20 random actions and averaged over 100 random joint configurations.
+The results, including the 95 % confidence interval, are shown in Figure 4.5.

-Figure 4.5.: Relationship between root mean action norm and local task space entropy.
+Figure 4.5.: Relationship between the mean action norm and the local task space entropy.
 Average and 95 % confidence interval from 100 random joint configurations.

-We can observe that increasing the root mean squared action norm increases local entropy, supporting the idea of fixing a mean action norm for comparison.
+We can observe that increasing the mean action norm increases local entropy, supporting the idea of fixing a mean action norm for comparison.
 As suggested by the theory, the green p = 0 line shows the highest local entropy for all reported action norms.
 Surprisingly, the Jacobian transpose method (p = 1) approaches the green p = 0 line as the action norm increases.
 We think this behavior is due to action clipping, which is not considered by our theoretical derivation.
 The Jacobian inverse method performs slightly worse than joint exploration, indicating that the efficiency gain due to null space reduction is completely countervailed.
 This phenomenon is caused by the Jacobian inverse method enforcing isotropic task space exploration even close to singularities, which is inefficient in terms of task space exploration.
 Jacobian methods outside the typical range [-1, 1] perform significantly worse than all other methods.
 In particular, large negative powers seem to hurt exploration drastically.